The Best Things to Do Alone in Philadelphia

 One night at my hostel, a group of students who were visiting from France made a huge dinner, and they gave me some of their food.
 That made my day and helped me save even more money.

-Essentially all the activities I did in the city were free, besides going to the National Constitution Center.
+Essentially, all the things I did alone in Philly were free, besides going to the National Constitution Center.
 Since I walked to all my attractions, I didn’t spend any money on transportation.

 • Hostel: $70